 But all that’s a little depressing.
 I mean, we’re lucky to get older (the alternative is a lot worse!) but some parts of it can be a drag.
 That’s why I write about the places I go, the things I see, and what I eat, because Knoxville has so many great things to offer and I love living here.
 I do a bit of traveling, too, so I write about that and tell you all the best places to go.

 I hope you enjoy my website.
 If you have suggestions for content or want to learn more about the things I write about, let me know!

 Oh, and you might wonder what my website www means.
 One of the best trips I ever took was with my lovely late wife, Shirley.
 We were married for 51 wonderful years and I lost her about 4 years ago.
 For our 40th wedding anniversary we went to this sweet little down in France called Le Lavandou.
 We thought it was funny because that year, the mayor outlawed death.
 When she was sick, I kept telling her she’d get better, saying “Case in point, Shirl, Le Lavandou.”
 Unfortunately, death wasn’t against the law in Knoxville and she passed with her hand in mine.

 I like to think that by keeping my mind active and pursuing travel and pleasure, I’m keeping Shirley alive with me until it’s my time to go.

-- Have you been contemplating living amenities that are assisted inside your area?
+Have you been contemplating living amenities that are assisted inside your area?
 Starting the procedure to get a family member, or whether trying to find oneself, choosing the life-style provided by living amenities that are assisted may originally show challenging.
-Anyone might experience hesitant fret that you simply'll lose out on crucial features, or to move from your own present existence.
+Anyone might experience hesitant fret that you’ll simply lose out on crucial features, or to move from your own present existence.